monktastic/blog/pages/dream/future.md

 alternative.
 It is commonly misunderstood to mean "we cannot be *certain* of the future," but it cuts far deeper than that.

-> *Many students new to philosophy misinterpret Hume: they think his conclusion is merely that we cannot be **certain** what will happen tomorrow. ...
+> *It’s a good test of whether someone has actually understood Hume’s argument that they acknowledge its conclusion is fantastic (many students new to philosophy misinterpret Hume: they think his conclusion is merely that we cannot be certain what will happen tomorrow.) ...
   **[But] if Hume is right, the belief that the sun will rise tomorrow is as unjustified as the belief that a million mile wide bowl of tulips will appear over the horizon instead.** We suppose the second belief is insane.
 But if Hume is correct, the first belief is actually no more rational.